This is part of a series on breastfeeding in support of National Breastfeeding Month (August). Find the full coverage here.

 Dr. Hale’s book, Medication and Mother’s Milk, co-authored with Dr. Hilary E. Rowe, Pharm.D., is currently in its 17th edition.
 It is considered the premiere resource on medication safety while breastfeeding.

 The authors assign a lactation risk category (LRC) to a wide variety of drugs using a number of factors.
 First, they determine the drug’s overall toxicity.
-Some drugs have very low toxicity, like penicillins, sulfas, and NSAIDs.
+Some drugs have low toxicity, like penicillins, sulfas, and NSAIDs (such as ibuprofen).
 But others are highly toxic, such as cancer drugs and antimetabolites.
 Often, there are not controlled studies available to provide breast milk data on the drug.
 In this case, the authors rely on the drug’s pharmacokinetics, which includes its oral absorption, plasma levels, and half-life.
 Using this information, the authors make an educated estimate of its LRC.

 It would be impossible for us to break down all of these factors for every possible prescription medication in a single blog post.
 However, you can find information about specific drugs at the Infant Risk Center, another project of Dr. Hale’s.
 The center provides a hotline you can call with questions about medication safety during lactation.